 Considering teen counseling for your son?
 Do you feel out of control when it comes to parenting your teenage son?
-Are you worried that he may be engaged with the risky behavior, such as substance abuse or other dangerous activities?
+Are you worried that he may be engaged with the risky behavior?
 Is your teenager falling behind in school?
 Are you worried your son may not be fitting in socially at school, perhaps retreating to their room to play video games?
 Is he socially anxious or awkward?
 Is your teen “moody”, extremely sad one moment and angry the next, maybe even depressed?
-Take this free depression quiz for your son to see if they might be depressed.
+Is he struggling with ADHD?
 Teen counseling offers hope that your teen can have the vitalizing experience of adolescent and prepare them for a successful, fulfilling life.

 Being a Teenager is Hard!

 Let’s face it, adolescence can be a difficult time for both parents and kids!
 It’s also really important.
 This a critical time for development, and the choices they make affect their whole future.
 The “real world” is already happening.

 There are tremendous challenges for boys.
 They face peer and academic pressure.
 They may want to be “cool” and “popular”.
 Boys are frequently they can’t show feelings (besides anger) and that they always need to look masculine.
 This article from the New York Times points out some hard truths about boys need to be masculine in light of the tragic school shootings in our country.

 Teenagers have a very real need might be trying to find ways to fit in, find their niche or clique.
 This is an important and normal part of adolescent, but can be painful when it’s not happening.
 Sometimes teen boys fall in with the wrong crowd in a desperate attempt to find some friends.